SUZY'S SLIP AND SLIDE

 What gear do I need to bring?

 We provide most all of the gear that you need for a snowmobile tour!
 We have warm full body snow suits, boots, gloves and a DOT approved helmet at no extra charge to you.
+Our sizes range from X-Small to 5-XL, so we have something for everyone!
 If you want to bring your own snow gear, that is perfectly fine to do.
 The 2 things that we do not provide but recommend bringing with you are sunglasses and a neck warmer depending on the weather that day.

 How fast do you go?